phoebeelimdink/govdink/_configuration/5b-contact-config.md

 * `agency_name`: the text that will appear after "Get in touch with".
 Defaults to the `title` in `_config.yml` if left unspecified. *Optional*

-* `image`: an image that will be featured by social media platforms such as Facebook and WhatsApp if a user shares a link to the page.
-If specified, the image will also be displayed at the bottom of the page. *Optional*

 * `locations`: a list of addresses to be displayed. *Optional*.
 Each location supports the following configuration options:

   * `title`: the title or name of this location, e.g. "HQ"